How to Learn Russian – It’s Easier Than You Think!

-Russia evokes powerful emotions from all of us.
-It’s nearly impossible to feel indifferent towards it; you either love it or hate it.
+Russia evokes powerful emotions in all of us.
+It's nearly impossible to feel indifferent towards it: you either love it or hate it.

 And that's a shame.

 I studied Russian for 4 years in college.
 I studied abroad there for a semester, worked a summer in Moscow, and have traveled there on several occasions as a tourist.
 My girlfriend of many years is Russian.